aws/karpenter-provider-aws/website/content/en/preview/concepts/nodeclasses.md

 A boolean field that controls whether instances created by Karpenter for this EC2NodeClass will have an associated public IP address.
 This overrides the `MapPublicIpOnLaunch` setting applied to the subnet the node is launched in.
 If this field is not set, the `MapPublicIpOnLaunch` field will be respected.

 {{% alert title="Note" color="warning" %}}
-If a `NodeClaim` requests `vpc.amazonaws.com/efa` resources, the `associatePublicIPAddress` field is ignored.
-A public IP address may only be associated with a node at launch if a single network interface is configured.
-This is inherently incompatible with instances configured for EFA workloads since Karpenter will configure an EFA for each network card on the instance.
+If a `NodeClaim` requests `vpc.amazonaws.com/efa` resources, `spec.associatePublicIPAddress` is respected.
+However, if this `NodeClaim` requests **multiple** EFA resources and the value for `spec.associatePublicIPAddress` is true, the instance will fail to launch.
+This is due to an EC2 restriction which requires that the field is only set to true when configuring an instance with a single ENI at launch.
+When using this field, it is advised that users segregate their EFA workload to use a separate `NodePool` / `EC2NodeClass` pair.
 {{% /alert %}}

 ## status.subnets